 South Bay's strategic planning for the future includes building capacity and efficiency in all of our service and instruction areas, maintaining our superior level of service, equipment and on-site support staff services while planning for the reduction of administrative costs.
+South Bay has been evaluating the financial viability of the Basic Academy Module known as BAM and has decided to discontinue offering BAM next fiscal year.

-In order to preserve South Bay's financial reserves further, other cost saving measures have been implemented such as the senior top five officers continue to take furlough salary reductions, continued elimination of the organizations defined benefit 401(k) employer matching funds, and the conversion of the organizations existing health benefit provider to an alternative lower cost provider.
+In order to preserve South Bay's financial reserves further, other cost saving measures have been implemented such as the senior officers continue to take furlough salary reductions.